Tanmayss1/BostonHousePrediction/README.md

 The Data
 The target of this Assignment is to be able to predict the target variable (Median house value), given the other input variables.

-Column	Description
+Column	Description:

-crim	per capita crime rate by town. zn	proportion of residential land zoned for lots over 25,000 sq.ft. indus	proportion of non-retail business acres per town. chas	Charles River dummy variable (= 1 if tract bounds river; 0 otherwise). nox	nitrogen oxides concentration (parts per 10 million). rm	average number of rooms per dwelling. age	proportion of owner-occupied units built prior to 1940. dis	weighted mean of distances to five Boston employment centres. rad	index of accessibility to radial highways. tax	full-value property-tax rate per $10,000. ptratio	pupil-teacher ratio by town. black	1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town. lstat	lower status of the population (percent). medv	median value of owner-occupied homes in $1000s.
-This is the target variable.
+Columns:
+- **CRIM: ** Per capita crime rate by town
+- **ZN: ** Proportion of residential land zoned for lots over 25,000 sq. ft
+- **INDUS: ** Proportion of non-retail business acres per town
+- **CHAS : ** Charles River dummy variable (1 if tract bounds river; 0 otherwise)
+- **NOX: ** Nitric oxide concentration (parts per 10 million)
+- **RM: ** Average number of rooms per dwelling
+- **AGE: ** Proportion of owner-occupied units built prior to 1940
+- **DIS: ** Weighted distances to five Boston employment centers
+- **RAD: ** Index of accessibility to radial highways
+- **PTRATIO: ** Pupil-teacher ratio by town
+- **B: ** 1000(Bk — 0.63)², where Bk is the proportion of [people of African American descent] by town
+- **LSTAT: ** Percentage of lower status of the population

-The target of this Assignment is to be able to predict the target variable (Median house value), given the other input variables.
+- **MEDV: ** Median value of owner-occupied homes in $1000s The target of this Assignment is to be able to predict the target variable (Median house value), given the other input variables.

-Thoughts
-Some ideas/thoughts to help you with the exercise:
-What ML task is this?
-Classification?
-Regression?
-Clustering?
-What kind of models would be best to accomplish this?
-How would you maximize performance of the models that you evaluate for this task?
-How much is the cost of this model?
-(Time and compute cost) Which model gives the best RoI (Return on Investment)?
-End Objective
-Can you discover a model that performs this prediction task with a score of over 0.9?
+Conclusion:

+I have built 6 regression models using Boston Housing Dataset.

+These are linear, polynomial, ridge, lasso, decision tree and random forest regression.

+Then measured and visualized the performance of the models.

+Cross Validation Score is greater for Random Forest Regression:

+R2 Score (training) is greater for Decision Tree Regression:

+Whereas R2 Score (test) is greater for Lasso Regression as well as Ridge Regression:

+RMSE is greater for Decision Tree and Polynomial Regression (2nd) in comparison between different models.